© Crown copyright 2016

 For advice on serious organised crime visit the National Crime Agency website.

-Contact the UKTI team in Singapore for more information and advice on opportunities for doing business in Singapore.
+Contact the DIT team in Singapore for more information and advice on opportunities for doing business in Singapore.